countertenor/mozart/README.md

 **Modules**

 Mozart works with the concept of modules and not the scripts directly.
 Modules are nothing but directories, created with the intention of performing 1 simple task.
-Each module (or directory) can consist of either scripts or more nested modules (nested directories).
+Each module (aka directory) can consist of either scripts or more nested modules (nested directories).

 So in short, all your scripts need to be in a module, and Mozart will help you control the execution of those modules (instead of the scripts themselves).